 “My take is that this was illegal activity and HISD knew better and chose to continue breaking the law because they wanted a bond at any cost,” said HISD parent Heather Golden.

-Golden, who initially filed AG complaints against HISD last fall, saw the letter for the first time on Monday after 2 Investigates obtained it through a Texas Public Information Act request with the AG’s office.
+Golden, who initially filed complaints against HISD last fall, saw the letter for the first time on Monday after 2 Investigates obtained it through a Texas Public Information Act request with the AG’s office.

-“I mean it’s proof that they were breaking the law,” she said.
+“I mean, it’s proof that they were breaking the law,” she said.
 “It’s very powerful.”

 “The Harris County District Attorney’s Office has received at least two affidavits from citizens alleging criminal conduct in connection with an election.
 By law, we are required to investigate these complaints.
 We do not discuss details about open investigations,” said a spokesperson for the DA.